The Australian War Memorial in Canberra has real personality, and it has a fascinating and important story to tell.

 The Australian War Memorial is located in Canberra, the capital city of Australia.
 The nearest major airport is Canberra Airport (CBR), which offers both domestic and international flights.
 From the airport, it is a short 15-minute drive to the memorial.
 Public transportation options are also available, including buses and taxis.

 For hours and other visitor details, see the Australian War Memorial website.

-Being an easy 3 hour drive southwest from Sydney, Canberra isn’t exactly on the way to anything else, but it is easy to get to.
+Being an easy 3-hour drive southwest of Sydney, Canberra isn’t exactly on the way to anything else, but it is easy to get to.
 There are also regular flights from many Australian cities, along with intercity train and bus services.

 The city’s layout is a series of uninspired geometric patterns.
 And however much this constrains urban character, it does make it easier to find one’s way around.

 If you really want to see the Australian War Memorial at its finest, go for Anzac Day (April 25), but be prepared for crowds, make your hotel reservations early, and start early with the dawn service.

 Where is the Australian War Memorial located?